 - first Canadian mine to introduce seven-days in/seven-days-out commuter system

-- Rabbit Lake employs 320 Cameco staff and an equal number of long-term contractor employees
+- Rabbit Lake employs over 300 Cameco staff and an equal number of long-term contractor employees

 - deposits include mined-out original Rabbit Lake open pit, Collins Bay A–, B– and D–zones as well as Eagle Point underground mine